Life is much better when you learn how to slow down.

 To do so is fairly simple: all you have to do is practice!
 More precisely, practice stitching.
 Running stitch, tacking stitch, straight stitch or back stitch, you take your piece of fabric, draw lines, then off you go with your thread, needle and thimble!

 Based in Scotland?
-Try sewing classes Edinburgh.
+Try sewing classes near me in Hyderabad.